AOA (group): 2016–2017: Angel's Knock and Choa & Youkyung's departure

 On April 12, AOA aired their reality show "Channel AOA" on OnStyle Live.
 The group came under widespread scrutiny following their appearance on the reality show when members Jimin and Seolhyun failed to recognize An Jung-geun in a game challenge they had performed on the series.
 Following the outrage and criticism, the members issued a public apology for their actions.
 In May 2016, they released their fourth mini-album entitled Good Luck with the lead single of the same name.
 The song peaked at number 2 on the Gaon Digital Chart and the album sold over 40,000 units.

 In October 2016, Youkyung departed from the group following termination of her contract.
 In her note to fans, she announced she would return to the group as a guest member for any future AOA Black activities.
 In November, AOA released their second Japanese album Runway, which includes all songs from their previous "Give Me the Love" single.

 In January 2017, AOA released their first Korean full-length album titled Angel's Knock with their double titled tracks "Excuse Me" and "Bing Bing".
 On the Gaon Chart, "Excuse Me" debuted at number #33.
 The song began rising once they began promotions on music programs, and peaked at #22.
 Despite this, they achieved three music show wins with the song during its promotions.
 At the end of promotions, the group announced plans for their first headlining Korean concert.

-On June 22, Choa revealed that she had left the group, first she announced to take a break in the industry due to health reasons and tried to recover with medication but failed, she announced her Instagram post that she had made her decision to leave.
+On June 22, Choa revealed that she had left the group, first she announced to take a break in the industry for health reasons and tried to recover with medication but failed, she announced her Instagram post that she had made her decision to leave.
 On June 30, the company confirmed that Choa had left the group, and the remaining six members would continue without her.
 In November, AOA attended an event in Icheon, where they were appointed goodwill ambassadors for the 2018 Winter Olympics.